jsoranno/hello-world/readme.txt

-hello you are my sunshine my only sunshine
+hello you are my sunshine my only sunshine you make me happy when skies are gray